Semantic search for 100M+ galaxy images using AI-generated captions: Introduction

-Currently, scientists rely on volunteers to answer fixed-choice questions, which are then used to train classifiers for finding specific types of galaxies~\citep{walmsley_tidal,gonzalez2025discoveringstronggravitationallenses}.
-These sorts of labeling campaigns, like Galaxy Zoo, are costly and slow, often requiring months of effort~\citep{2022walmsley,euclidcollaboration2025euclidquickdatarelease,lintott_galaxyzoo}.
-For Galaxy Zoo, volunteers answer hierarchical fixed-choice questions such as ``Is there any sign of a spiral arm pattern?'' followed by ``How many spiral arms are there?''
-With upcoming surveys like Euclid (1.5 billion galaxies by 2031~\citep{euclidredbook}) and LSST (20 billion by 2035~\citep{lsst}), these manual approaches will inevitably miss discoveries.
-These labeling campaigns have been used to train supervised deep-learning models~\citep{walmsley2023gzdesi,2022walmsley}.
-However, such models inherit the biases of the volunteer-labeled training set and are constrained to predicting answers to fixed question sets (the models explicitly learn the fraction of volunteers selecting each answer), and therefore do not support free-form, open-vocabulary queries.
+Current approaches to finding specific galaxy types rely on citizen-science labeling campaigns~\citep{walmsley_tidal,gonzalez2025discoveringstronggravitationallenses}.
+For Galaxy Zoo, volunteers answer hierarchical fixed-choice questions such as ``Is there any sign of a spiral arm pattern?'' followed by ``How many spiral arms are there?''~\citep{2022walmsley,euclidcollaboration2025euclidquickdatarelease,lintott_galaxyzoo}.
+With upcoming surveys producing billions more galaxy images, these manual approaches will inevitably miss discoveries.
+These labeling campaigns have been used to train supervised deep-learning models~\citep{dieleman2015,walmsley2023gzdesi,2022walmsley}.
+However, such models inherit the biases of the volunteer-labeled training set and are constrained to predicting answers to fixed question sets, and therefore do not support free-form, open-vocabulary queries.